jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 2. The first digit of $n$ can then be obtained as $\left\lfloor\frac{y}{2^{32}}\right\rfloor$.
 Also the next $(t-1)$-digits can be obtained by multiplying $10^{t-1}$ to the lower $32$-bits of $y$ and extracting the upper $32$-bits from the result.
 We assume that we already have done this to print $t$-digits from $n$.
 Let us call the remaining lower half of the result $y_{1}$.

-3. Now, the remaining $(9-t)$-digits can be obtained from $y_{1}$ by multiplying $10^{9-t}$ to it and then extracting the upper $32$-bits.
+3. Then the remaining $(9-t)$-digits can be obtained from $y_{1}$ by multiplying $10^{9-t}$ to it and then extracting the upper $32$-bits.
 But the thing is, we don't need to precisely know these digits.
 All we want to do is to compare those digits with $10^{9-t}/2$.
 Note that, with $k=9-t$,

     $$
       \left\lfloor \frac{y_{1}\cdot 10^{k}}{2^{32}}\right\rfloor
       \geq 10^{k}/2
     $$

     holds if and only if $y_{1} \geq 2^{31}$, if and only if the MSB of $y_{1}$ is $1$.
-Hence, we should not do the rounding if the MSB is $0$.
+Hence, we round-down if the MSB is $0$.

-4. However, we cannot be sure if the MSB is $1$, because that can mean either the equality or the strict inequality.
+4. However, we cannot be sure what to do if the MSB is $1$, because that can mean either the equality or the strict inequality.
 To distinguish those two cases, we have to inspect the inequality

     $$
       \left\lfloor \frac{y_{1}\cdot 10^{k}}{2^{32}}\right\rfloor
       \geq \frac{10^{k}}{2} + 1,
     $$

     which is equivalent to

     $$
       y_{1} \geq 2^{31} + \frac{2^{32}}{10^{k}},
       \quad\textrm{or}\quad
       y_{1} \geq \left\lceil 2^{31} + \frac{2^{32}}{10^{k}}\right\rceil.
     $$

-    Now, although $k$ is a runtime variable, we can simply store all possible values of the right-hand side in a precomputed static table and then index it with $k-1$ (note that $k$ cannot be zero).
+    The right-hand side is not a constant since $k$ is a runtime variable, but we can simply store all possible values of it in yet another precomputed static table and then index it with $k-1$ (note that $k$ cannot be zero).

-5. Still, we may need to check if there will be further nonzero digits.
-I will not go into details of this since it is a sort of a massive case-by-case thing, but overall the idea is that this is just the matter of doing the integer-check of a number of the form $n\cdot 2^{e+k-e_{0}}\cdot 5^{k-k_{0}}$, which then is just the matter of counting factors of $2$ and $5$ inside $n$.
+5. Still, we may need to check if there are further nonzero digits left after ths current subsegment.
+I will not go into details of this since it is a sort of a massive case-by-case thing, but overall the idea is that this is just the matter of doing the integer-check of a number of the form $n\cdot 2^{e+k-e_{0}}\cdot 5^{k-k_{0}}$ (this $n$ is the $n$ from previous sections), which then is just the matter of counting factors of $2$ and $5$ inside $n$.

-In this way, we can check the rounding condition without actually computing the $(9-t)$-digits number nor the threshold $10^{9-t}/2$.

 ## Rounding at the subsegment boundary

 The above doesn't work for $t=9$ since there is no more digit at all to inspect.
-We simply have to look at the next subsegment.
-However, often fully computing the next subsegment can be a too complex job.
-The resolution here is to compute one more bit upfront when we first evaluate the subsegment.
-Assuming that this is possible, the rounding conditions can be checked as follows:
+To obtain further digits we have to look at the next subsegment.
+But that is not strictly needed: we only need to know just one more bit.
+Suppose that the current subsegment is equal to $\left(\left\lfloor w\cdot 10^{k}\right\rfloor\ \mathrm{mod}\ 10^{9}\right)$ for some $k$ (this $k$ is a different $k$ from previous sections because $k-k_{\min}$ in this case does not need to be a multiple of $\eta$), then this means that we need to know the first fractional bit of the rational number $w\cdot 10^{k}$.
+Assume that we were able to get this bit upfront.
+Then the rounding conditions can be checked as follows:

-1. If the next bit is $0$, then we should not do round-up.
+1. If the next bit is $0$, then round-down.

-2. If the next bit is $1$ and there will be at least one nonzero bit after that, then we should round-up.
+2. If the next bit is $1$ and the last digit printed is odd, then round-up.

-3. If the next bit is $1$ and the last digit printed so far is odd, then we should round-up regardless of if there are more nonzero bits.
+3. If the next bit is $1$ and if there is at least one nonzero fractional bit of $w\cdot 10^{k}$ after that, then round-up.

+4. Otherwise, round-down.

-Checking if there are further nonzero bits is again the matter of counting factors of $2$ and $5$, so let us focus on the "compute one more bit" part.
+Checking if there are further nonzero bits is again the matter of counting factors of $2$ and $5$, so let us focus on how to get this one more additional bit.
 I will not go into all the details, but the core idea is this.
 Recall that we are computing the number

 $$
   \left\lfloor nx \right\rfloor\ \mathrm{mod}\ D.
 $$

-Suppose that we want to compute one more bit than this, which means to compute
+If we want to compute one more bit than this, then what we do is to compute

 $$
   \left\lfloor 2nx \right\rfloor\ \mathrm{mod}\ 2D
 $$

 instead.
-Indeed, let $b$ be the first fractional bit of $nx$, then $\left\lfloor 2nx\right\rfloor = 2\left\lfloor nx\right\rfloor + b$, so
+Indeed, if $b$ is the first fractional bit of $nx$, then $\left\lfloor 2nx\right\rfloor = 2\left\lfloor nx\right\rfloor + b$, so

 $$\begin{aligned}
   2\left(\left\lfloor nx\right\rfloor\ \mathrm{mod}\ D\right) + b